postmannen/steward/README.md

 - A Handler that writes to this folder.
 - A Handler that can check what is in this folder.
 - A Handler to remove messages from this folder.

-### A carrier type of message, that are able to forward a message on behalf of others, and are not directly ment for itself

-### Workflow request type

-Implement a workflow request type that will allow steps to be executed, and rollback if something failed during execution.

 ### Add Op option the remove messages from the queue on nodes